Congenital muscular dystrophy: merosin deficient form

 Hypoplasia may affect the vermis selectively with sparing of the lateral hemispheres; the medial borders of the hemispheres may be fused in the midline (as seen in rhombencephalosynapsis), or a space may remain between them.
 In Chiari I malformation there is cerebellar tonsils herniation; this is not discussed in this article.
 Chiari II malformation is discussed briefly.
 Chiari III malformation is associated with cervical encephalocele.

-The cerebellum plays a prominent and an important role in movement and cognition (152).
-Therefore, cerebellar dysfunction causes impairment in these functions manifesting in a variety of symptoms and signs (54).
-The 2 most constant features of all cerebellar hypoplasia in infancy are global or gross motor developmental delay and generalized muscular hypotonia (189; 27).
-Motor skills, such as head control, rolling over, sitting, crawling, standing, and walking, develop late.
+The cerebellum plays a prominent and an important role in movement and cognition (150).
+Therefore, cerebellar dysfunction causes impairment in these functions manifesting in a variety of symptoms and signs.
+The 2 most constant features of all cerebellar hypoplasia in infancy are global or gross motor developmental delay and generalized muscular hypotonia (186; 23).
+Motor skills, such as head control, rolling over, sitting, crawling, standing, and walking, develop late (121).
 There is no regression or loss of acquired skills.
 The hypotonia may be mild but more commonly is moderate to severe.
 If the vermis is selectively involved, axial and proximal limb girdle muscles are affected most.

 Eye movement abnormalities occur frequently in children with cerebellar hypoplasia.
-A careful neuroophthalmologic examination is important and helpful (148).
+A careful neuroophthalmologic examination is important and helpful (146).
 Smooth ocular pursuit is usually jerky (ie, saccadic), and saccades may be hyper- or hypometric.
 The vestibulo-ocular reflex may be impaired.
 Several types of nystagmus occur, including gaze-evoked, rebound, downbeat, upbeat, and periodic alternating nystagmus.
 They are usually seen in the most severe cases.
 Nystagmus may result in decreased visual acuity.
 Visual acuity may also be diminished if there is an associated optic nerve hypoplasia.
 Strabismus is often found in children with both cerebral and cerebellar signs.
-Some children with vermal hypoplasia manifest with infantile-onset saccade initiation delay, also known as congenital ocular motor apraxia (151).
-A minority of cases of spasmus nutans in infancy (vertical head-bobbing, head turn, and nystagmus) is associated with cerebellar vermal hypoplasia (84).
+Some children with vermal hypoplasia manifest with infantile-onset saccade initiation delay, previously known as congenital ocular motor apraxia (149).

-The clinical features and neuroimaging findings of diseases associated with cerebellar abnormalities encountered in the neonatal period have been summarized (85).
 Because cerebellar hypoplasia may not be an isolated malformation in many instances, but part of dysgenesis that involves the cerebral cortex as well, supratentorial symptoms and signs may be additional features.
-There is an increased risk of epilepsy, developmental delay of language and intellectual functions, frank mental retardation, autism or autistic features, and other psychiatric disorders (189).
-However, several studies have shown that isolated cerebellar malformations are commonly associated with mild to moderate developmental delay, language deficits, disruptive behavior, autistic features, and disorders of cognitive and affective development, providing supporting evidence for the role of the cerebellum in cognitive and affective functions (27; 152).
-Investigations in young children with cerebellar malformations have also reported a high prevalence of neurologic, developmental, and functional disabilities (167; 26), including motor, cognitive, language, and social-behavioral dysfunction, which lead to poor quality of life.
-Vermis abnormalities seem to be associated with expressive language and gross motor delays (26) and negatively impact verbal working memory (167).
+There is an increased risk of epilepsy, developmental delay of language and cognitive functions, intellectual disability, autism or autistic features, and other psychiatric disorders (186; 121).
+However, several studies have shown that isolated cerebellar malformations are commonly associated with mild to moderate developmental delay, language deficits, disruptive behavior, autistic features, and disorders of cognitive and affective development, providing supporting evidence for the role of the cerebellum in cognitive and affective functions (150).
+Investigations in young children with cerebellar malformations have also reported a high prevalence of neurologic, developmental, and functional disabilities (164; 26; 121), including motor, cognitive, language, and social-behavioral dysfunction, which lead to poor quality of life.
+Vermis abnormalities seem to be associated with expressive language and gross motor delays (26) and negatively impact verbal working memory (164).
 Some critics have maintained that it is difficult to prove without detailed neuropathological studies that these malformations are truly isolated to the cerebellum.
-The presence of epilepsy in cases with apparently isolated cerebellar hypoplasia by neuroimaging indicates that supratentorial structures are also involved (181), perhaps at a microscopic level of the cortex below the limits of MRI resolution.
+The presence of epilepsy in cases with apparently isolated cerebellar hypoplasia by neuroimaging indicates that supratentorial structures are also involved (179), perhaps at a microscopic level of the cortex below the limits of MRI resolution.

-Oligophrenin-1 (OPHN1), with deletions of exons 16 to 17, is one of the first genes identified in X-linked mental retardation and is associated with cerebellar hypoplasia in addition to cerebral cortical dysfunction (207).
-It causes ataxia, mental retardation, a specific neuropsychological profile, and facial dysmorphism; female carriers show a milder form of the same phenotype (39).
+Oligophrenin-1 (OPHN1), with deletions of exons 16 to 17, is one of the first genes identified in X-linked mental retardation and is associated with cerebellar hypoplasia in addition to cerebral cortical dysfunction (202).
+It causes ataxia, mental retardation, a specific neuropsychological profile, and facial dysmorphism.
 In general, hydrocephalus and intracranial hypertension are not features of cerebellar hypoplasia, except in some specific types such as the Dandy-Walker malformation.